-- (a) The employment of close relatives within the service of the county, within the same department or unit / section of a division, at the same time is to be avoided.
+- (a) The employment of close relatives within the service of the county, within the same department or unit/section of a division, at the same time is to be avoided.
 This policy applies to promotions, demotions, transfers, reinstatements, and new appointments.
-(See Davidson County Resolution Chapter II) - (b) Members of supervision and management shall not engage in a (intimate or amorous) relationship with an employee on their shift, or that is part time, or with whom they supervise, or may supervise, or have influence over such things as scheduling, discipline, promotions or other personnel considerations. - (c) Full time employees staffing EMS units and the on-duty supervisors work a 12 hour shift schedule.
-Hours are: Day shifts: 0700 1900; Night shifts: 1900 0700.
+(See Davidson County Resolution Chapter II) - (b) Full time employees staffing EMS units and the on-duty supervisors work a 12-hour shift schedule.
+Hours are: Day shifts: 0645 1900; Night shifts: 1845 0700.
 Shifts are designated A D shift.
 A & B shifts are day shifts.
-C & D shifts are night shifts. - (d) Employees shall not work more than 16 consecutive hours in any combination.
-In the event of a disaster, emergency situation, weather event or special circumstances, the Director has authority to approve any type alternative shift schedule / pattern. - (e) Full time personnel will not be permitted to work more than 1 additional 12 hour shift on their timesheet per pay period unless special circumstances exist.
-All overtime beyond an employee's regular work schedule must be approved by EMS Management. - (f) Outside employment and self-employment shall not conflict with an employee's responsibility to Davidson County EMS nor render the employee fatigued prior to the start of their duty shift.
-(See Davidson County Resolution Chapter II) - (g) Full and Part time employees shall participate and keep up-to-date their CE for their NCOEMS credential level.
-This will be done through DCES online CE and periodic skills evaluation.
+C & D shifts are night shifts. - (c) Employees shall not work more than 16 consecutive hours in any combination.
+In the event of a disaster, emergency situation, weather event or special circumstances, the Director has authority to approve any type alternative shift schedule / pattern. - (d) All overtime beyond an employee's regular work schedule must be approved by EMS Management. - (e) Outside employment and self-employment shall not conflict with an employee's responsibility to Davidson County EMS nor render the employee fatigued prior to the start of their duty shift.
+(See Davidson County Resolution Chapter II) - (f) Full and Part time employees shall participate and keep up-to-date their CE for their NCOEMS credential level.
+This will be done through DCES mandatory CE and technical scope of practice testing.
 All DCES system requirements as well as NCOEMS requirements shall be met in order to function within the DCES system.
+System Critical CE is mandatory for all employees by the deadline for an employee to continue to work on an EMS unit.
 Failure to meet requirements shall result in disciplinary action.